kmBlaine/yucon/README.md

        C:\Users\[your username]\Desktop\yucon\
        C:\Users\[your username]\yucon\

-4. Copy the 'yucon-windows.exe' file in the 'yucon_v[version#]' folder into the folder you just created.
+4. Copy the 'yucon.exe' file in the 'yucon_v[version#]' folder into the folder you just created.

-5. Rename 'yucon-windows.exe' to 'yucon.exe'

-6. Copy the 'units.cfg' file in the 'yucon_v[version#]' folder into the same folder as yucon.exe.
+5. Copy the 'units.cfg' file in the 'yucon_v[version#]' folder into the same folder as yucon.exe.

-7. Your finished!
+6. Your finished!
 Simply double-click 'yucon.exe' to start using.
    * OR open a command prompt or Powershell session cd to where you copied Yucon to:

          C:\Users\John Doe\> cd path\to\yucon\